Therapy Services

 The SAVA Center has a retention period for client records of 7 years past the last encounter date.
 For clients who began receiving therapy services while under the age of 18, records will be kept until their 25th birthday OR seven years after their last encounter date, whichever is longer.

-Client records with a last encounter date on, or before, December 31, 2015 will be destroyed on or after December 31, 2022.
-Anyone wishing to request their original client records must contact the SAVA Center Director of Clinical Services prior to the destruction date.
-Please call 970-472-4204 between 8:30a.m. and 5p.m.
-Monday through Friday to learn how to request a treatment summary, and/or (pending approval by the Director of Clinical Services) copies of client records.
+Client records with a last encounter date on, or before, December 31, 2018 will be destroyed on or after December 31, 2025.
+Anyone wishing to request their original client records must contact the SAVA Center’s Director of Clinical Services prior to the destruction date.
+Please call 970-506-4059 between 8:30am and 5:00pm Monday through Thursday to learn how to request a treatment summary, and/or (pending approval by the Director of Clinical Services) copies of client records.
 Standard release of client records charges may apply.